 - Versatility: Personal loans can be used for almost any reason.

 - A good option for debt consolidation: Personal loan interest rates are often lower than those of credit cards, so they may be a good option to consider when paying down credit card debt.

-- Reliable, monthly payments: The monthly payments are fixed, so you’ll be able to anticipate the amount and budget appropriately.
+- Consistent monthly payments: The monthly payments are fixed, so you’ll be able to anticipate the amount and budget appropriately.

 - Potentially high interest rates: If you have poor credit, you may get stuck with high rates and fees.